-This interdisciplinary book offers a uniquely comprehensive analysis of the transition economies of Central and Eastern Europe (CEE) and the Former Soviet Union (FSU).
-Providing full historical context and drawing on a wide range of literature, it explores the continuous economic and social transformation of the post-socialist world.
+This interdisciplinary study offers a comprehensive analysis of the transition economies of Central and Eastern Europe and the former Soviet Union.
+Providing full historical context and drawing on a wide range of literature, this book explores the continuous economic and social transformation of the post-socialist world.
 While the future is yet to be determined, understanding the present phase of transformation is critical.

 The book’s core exploration evolves along three pivots of competitive economic structure, institutional change, and social welfare.
-The main elements include analysis of the early socialist economic model; its adaptations through the twentieth century; discussion of the 1990s market transition reforms; post-2008 crisis development; and the diversity of economic systems in the region today.
-Always showing an appreciation for country specifics, the book also considers the urgent problems of social policy, poverty, income inequality and labour migration in the formerly socialist nations.
+The main elements include analysis of the emergence of the socialist economic model; its adaptations through the twentieth century; discussion of the 1990s market transition reforms; post-2008 crisis development; and the social and economic diversity in the region today.
+With an appreciation for country specifics, the book also considers the urgent problems of social policy, poverty, income inequality, and labor migration.

-Transition Economies will be invaluable for advanced students, researchers and policy makers working on transition economies, comparative economics, economic development, economic history, economic systems transition, international political economy, as well as specialists in post-Soviet and Central and Eastern European studies.
+Transition Economies will aid students, researchers and policy makers working on the problems of comparative economics, economic development, economic history, economic systems transition, international political economy, as well as specialists in post-Soviet and Central and Eastern European regional studies.

 ‘This comprehensive analysis of transition processes is a welcome addition to the transition literature.
 It is rich in historical analysis and presents a sobering and factually rich presentation of the diverse evolutions in Central and Eastern Europe.
 A must-read for all those interested in transition and countries of the region.’ - Gerard Roland, E. Morris Cox Professor of Economics, University of California, Berkeley, USA